AIA-style billing G702/G703 Construction billing terms

 Application Number

-The sequential number assigned to each pay application (Application #1, #2, etc.).
+The sequential number assigned to each pay application, such as Application #1, Application #2, and so on.
 Consistent numbering prevents confusion in payment history.

 Billing Period